ellysh/video-game-bots/ClickerBots/output-device-capture.md

 | 1 | Absolute screen coordinates.
 This mode is used by default. |
 | 2 | Relative coordinates to the client area of the specified window |

-You can use the same [`Opt`](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function with `PixelCoordMode` parameter to switch between the coordinate systems.
+You can use the same [`Opt`](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function with `PixelCoordMode` parameter to switch between the coordinate systems for pixels analyzing.
 This is an example of enabling the mode of relative coordinates to the client area:
 ```AutoIt
 Opt("PixelCoordMode", 2)
 ```
-Elementary AutoIt function to get a pixel color is  [`PixelGetColor`](https://www.autoitscript.com/autoit3/docs/functions/PixelGetColor.htm).
-Input parameters of the function are pixel coordinates.
-Return value is a decimal code of the pixel color.
-This is an example [`PixelGetColor.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelGetColor.au3) script that demonstrates the function usage:
+Elementary AutoIt function to get pixel's color is  [`PixelGetColor`](https://www.autoitscript.com/autoit3/docs/functions/PixelGetColor.htm).
+Input parameters of this function are pixel's coordinates.
+Return value is a decimal code of pixel's color.
+This is a sample [`PixelGetColor.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelGetColor.au3) script that demonstrates usage of the function:
 ```AutoIt
 $color = PixelGetColor(200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-You will see a message box with a color code after launching the script.
-Sample text of the message is "The text color is: 0355BB".
-It means that the pixel with absolute coordinates equal to x=200 and y=200 has a color value "0355BB" in the [hexadecimal representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
-We have transformed a decimal code that has been returned by the function to a hexadecimal code with the [`Hex`](https://www.autoitscript.com/autoit3/docs/functions/Hex.htm) function.
-Hexadecimal color representation is widespread and the most of graphical editors and tools use it.
-Resulting color value "0355BB" will be changed when you switch to another window that covers coordinates x=200 y=200.
-It means that `PixelGetColor` does not analyze a specific window but the entire desktop picture instead.
+You will see a message box with a color code after launching this script.
+Text in the message box should look like this: "The text color is: 0355BB".
+This means that the pixel with absolute coordinates equal to x=200 and y=200 has a color value "0355BB" in the [hexadecimal representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
+We use the [`Hex`](https://www.autoitscript.com/autoit3/docs/functions/Hex.htm) AutoIt function to transform a result of `PixelGetColor` from decimal code to hexadecimal one.
+Color representation in hexadecimal is widespread.
+The most of graphical editors and tools use it.
+Resulting color value "0355BB" is changed in case you switch to another window, which covers coordinates x=200 and y=200.
+This means that `PixelGetColor` function does not analyze a specific window but the entire desktop picture instead.

-This is a screenshoot of API Monitor application with hooked WinAPI calls from the script:
+This is a screenshoot of API Monitor application that hooks WinAPI calls of `PixelGetColor.au3` script:

 ![PixelGetColor WinAPI Functions](winapi-get-pixel.png)

-You can see that AutoIt `PixelGetColor` function wraps [`GetPixel`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) WinAPI function.
-Also a [`GetDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the `GetPixel` function.
+You can see that AutoIt `PixelGetColor` function uses [`GetPixel`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) WinAPI function.
+Also [`GetDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the `GetPixel` one.
 Input parameter of the `GetDC` function equals to "NULL".
-It means that a desktop DC has been selected for further operations.
+This means that a desktop DC has been selected for further operations.
 We can avoid this limitation by a specifying a window to analyze.
-It allows our script to analyze inactive window that is overlapped by another one.
+This allows our script to analyze inactive windows that are overlapped by another ones.

-This is a [`PixelGetColorWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelGetColorWindow.au3) script that passes a third parameter to the `PixelGetColor` function to specify a window for analysis:
+This is a [`PixelGetColorWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelGetColorWindow.au3) script, which passes third parameter to the `PixelGetColor` function.
+This allows us to specify a certain window for analysis:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 $color = PixelGetColor(200, 200, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-The script should analyze a pixel into the Paint application window even the window has been overlapped.
-Expected value of the pixel color is "FFFFFF" (white).
-But if you overlap the Paint window by another window with a not white color, the result of script executing is different.
-The API Monitor log of calls WinAPI functions for `PixelGetColorWindow.au3` script will be the same as for `PixelGetColor.au3` one.
+This script should analyze pixel's color into Paint application's window even this window is overlapped.
+Expected value of pixel's color is "FFFFFF" (white).
+But if you overlap the Paint window by another one, which has not white color, the result of script execution is different.
+API Monitor application shows us that both `PixelGetColorWindow.au3` and `PixelGetColor.au3` scripts have totally the same sequence of WinAPI functions calls.

 The "NULL" parameter is still passed to the `GetDC` WinAPI function.
 It looks like a bug of the `PixelGetColor` function implementation in AutoIt v3.3.14.1 version.
-Probably, it will be fixed in the next AutoIt version.
-But we still need to find a solution for reading from a specific window.
+Probably, this will be fixed in the next AutoIt version.
+But we still need to find a solution to analyze pixel's color of a specific window.

-Problem of `PixelGetColorWindow.au3` script is incorrect use of the `GetDC` WinAPI function.
-We can avoid it in case all steps of the `PixelGetColor` Autoit function are performed directly through the WinAPI calls.
+Issue of `PixelGetColor` function now is incorrect usage of the `GetDC` WinAPI function.
+If we repeat all WinAPI calls of `PixelGetColor` function directly, we avoid this issue and pass correct parameter to the `GetDC`.

-This is example of direct WinAPI calls implementation in a [`GetPixel.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetPixel.au3) script:
+This is a [`GetPixel.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetPixel.au3) script, which demonstrates direct calls of WinAPI functions:
 ```AutoIt
 #include <WinAPIGdi.au3>